 - Do landlords need to store security deposits in a separate bank account?

 No. There is no Alaska law requiring security deposits to be stored in a separate bank account.
 However, security deposits and prepaid rent must be promptly deposited into a trust account in a bank, savings and loan association, or licensed escrow agent.
+The landlord can commingle prepaid rents and security deposits in a single financial account.
+However, the landlord must separately account for prepaid rent and security deposits received from each tenant.
+The landlord cannot commingle prepaid rents and security deposits with other funds.
+Money held for one tenant in a trust account cannot be used to: refund the security deposit of another tenant, apply to the payment of another tenant’s accrued rent, or to damages suffered by the landlord because of another tenant’s violation of his/her obligations.
 (Alaska Stat. §§ 34.03.070(c))

 - Are non-refundable fees, such as pet fees, prohibited?